bgroveben/DjangoPlay2Learn/README.md

 You should be using Python and Django to add the backend.
 You can use the JavaScript games you've created in previous projects.

+NEXT:
 Login and Registration: 25%
 DONE (10%) Users can register.
 DONE (5%) Registered users can log in and log out.
-(10%) Logged in users can edit their information in a My Account page.
+NEXT : (10%) Logged in users can edit their information in a My Account page.
 ??? !!!
 Can users change their password, or does the POST request fail?
 !!!
 Click on email confirmation link => NoReverseMatch:
 --- 'account' is not a registered namespace